 Accused of driving under the influence in Nevada?
 Call our Las Vegas criminal defense lawyers.

-We can consult with you free of charge about how best to craft a successful defense and whether you are eligible for the Serious Offenders Program.
+We can consult with you about how best to craft a successful defense and whether you are eligible for the Serious Offenders Program.
 Perhaps we can get the charge reduced or dismissed.